 1935- Tortilla Flat published.
 The first novel by John Steinbeck.

 1941- THE WALT DISNEY STRIKE- Labor pressures had been building in the Magic Kingdom since promises made to artists over the success of Snow White were reneged on, and Walt Disney’s lawyer Gunther Lessing encouraged a hard line with his employees.
-On this day, in defiance of federal law, Walt Disney fired animator Art Babbitt ,the creator of Goofy, and thirteen other cartoonists for demanding a union.
+On this day, in defiance of federal law, Walt Disney fired animator Art Babbitt, the creator of Goofy, and thirteen other cartoonists for demanding a union.
 Babbitt had emerged as the union movements’ leader.
-Studio security officers escorted Babbitt off the lot.
+Studio security officers escorted him off the lot.

 That night in an emergency meeting of the Cartoonists Guild, Art’s assistant on Fantasia, Bill Hurtz, made the motion to strike, and it was unanimously accepted.
 Bill Hurtz will later go on to direct award winning cartoons like UPA’s "Unicorn in the Garden".
 Picket lines go up next day in cartoon animation’s own version of the Civil War.